simonw/til/github/container-registry.md

 <img width="679" alt="Screenshot of the Edit text editor showing the File menu" src="https://github.com/user-attachments/assets/1c61a41e-4e84-4983-a7cf-1341c4206bf5" />

-I did almost _all_ of my figuring out for this project in [this Claude Conversation](https://claude.ai/share/5f0e6547-a3e9-4252-98d0-56f3141c3694).
+I did almost _all_ of my figuring out for this project in [this 25 minute Claude Conversation](https://claude.ai/share/5f0e6547-a3e9-4252-98d0-56f3141c3694).
 This post is the edited highlights of what I learned.

 ## Running it first as a one-liner